rust-lang/rust-by-example/examples/generics/where/input.md

 ```

 * `where` clauses are more expressive than the normal syntax.
 They can
-apply bounds to arbitrary expressions rather than just types.
+apply bounds to arbitrary types rather than just type parameters.
 The
 following example cannot be directly expressed without a `where` clause:

 {where.play}